Hoverbear/hoverbear.org/content/blog/2022-06-16-exploring-xous/index.md

 # Development Toolchain Setup

 The Precursor runs the [Xous Microkernel](#xous-microkernel) built with a custom target called [`riscv32imac-unknown-xous-elf`](#riscv32imac-unknown-xous-elf-rust-target) which targets the [Betrusted SoC][github.com/betrusted-io/betrusted-soc].
-Builting this custom target requires a [RISC-V cross compiler toolchain](#risc-v-cross-compiler-toolchain).
+Building this custom target requires a [RISC-V cross compiler toolchain](#risc-v-cross-compiler-toolchain).

 Let's go through source building the toolchain for our own Xous Kernel.